 The Village of Bayside Invasive Species page on the Village’s website provides multiple links for residents to use to obtain more information about the various invasive species that may be affecting our community.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.

 The Village of Bayside is home to the Schlitz Audubon Nature Center, which contains a segment of the Great Wisconsin Birding and Nature Trail.
 The Nature Center offers six miles of trails that take visitors through 185 unique acres of forests, wetlands, restored prairies, ravines, bluffs, and Lake Michigan shoreline.
 The Nature Center is also a designated Important Bird Area because of the habitat provided by the lake for certain waterfowl and a birding hot spot due the location within a migratory flyway.

 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

 The Village works to control buckthorn and other invasive species within Village rights-of-way.
-This Village cleared out the rights-of-way for three properties this past year at 202 E Brown Deer Road, 230 E Brown Deer Road, and at 821 W Laramie Lane.
 The Public Works crew continually monitors rights-of-way throughout the entire Village and works invasive removal and landscape restoration into the summer schedule.

 Community Forest Management